About Sudden Unexpected Death in Epilepsy (SUDEP)

 Risks in Epilepsy

 The Danny Did Foundation is committed to serving as a source of information concerning ongoing SUDEP studies and advancements in technologies that may play a role in helping to prevent SUDEP.
 We believe that educating patients and people who live with epilepsy is an important step in preventing SUDEP.
 With better understanding in lay and professional communities about the issues surrounding SUDEP, we can (and will) facilitate communication and knowledge that can save lives.

-Seizures can sometimes be fatal from a range of causes, and no matter how the death is defined, every time it is a huge loss.
-There are numerous ways that a person can die stemming from seizure activity – drowning, an accident, head trauma, suicide, or status epilepticus.
+There are a range of risks that accompany a diagnosis of epilepsy.
+Risks related to falls and injuries, swimming, bathing, driving and head trauma are all important to be aware of.
+A sad reality is that there is also a risk of mortality with epilepsy.
+Seizures can sometimes be fatal, and no matter how the death is defined, every time it is a huge loss.
+There are different ways that seizure activity can lead to a death: drowning, an accident, head trauma, suicide, or status epilepticus.
 Another category of epilepsy mortality is Sudden Unexpected Death in Epilepsy, or SUDEP.
-SUDEP is the most common category of death in epilepsy.
 SUDEP is just that: sudden and unexpected.
-That’s how Danny died, and that’s why we’re here.
-The Danny Did Foundation pledges to shine a light on SUDEP for as long as is necessary to achieve major progress in awareness and in the advancement of preventative measures.
+That’s how Danny died, and that why we’re here.
+The Danny Did Foundation pledges to shine a light on SUDEP for as long as is necessary to achieve progress in awareness and preventative measures.

 - The person has epilepsy, which is defined as recurrent unprovoked seizures.